 If you’re looking for investments that are highly liquid and offer a modest rate of return with minimal risk, then you may turn to the money market.
 On the other hand, if you’re comfortable with a greater degree of risk in exchange for the possibility of earning higher returns, you might lean toward the capital market instead.

 You could, of course, diversify by investing in both the money market and capital market.
-Doing so can allow you to balance higher-risk investments with lower ones while creating a portfolio mix that will produce the kind of returns you seek.
+Doing so may allow you to balance higher-risk investments with lower ones while creating a portfolio mix that will attempt to produce the kind of returns you seek.

 Alternatives to Money and Capital Markets